Status and phase

 The other important goals are to learn which treatment is best at preventing the return of melanoma over 10 years and which increases survival from melanoma.
 The investigators also want to evaluate the side effects patients may have to treatment and how this affects the quality of life.
 The investigators will also continue to research biomarkers in blood, tumour tissue and stools to identify possible mechanisms for better response to therapy.

-The study will be conducted in Australia and internationally and in total, 297 patients will be involved.
+The study will be conducted in Australia and a total of 493 patients will be involved.

 Enrollment